Hibernate hbm2ddl.auto schema generation

 javax.persistence.schema-generation.database.action configuration tells Hibernate whether to apply the schema migration against the underlying database upon bootstrapping the

-javax.persistence.schema-generation.database.action configuration tells Hibernate whether to generate the schema migration DDL statements to an external file.
+javax.persistence.schema-generation.scripts.action configuration tells Hibernate whether to generate the schema migration DDL statements to an external file.
 The

 CREATE DDL statements are written to the file given by the